IBM/aspera-cli/docs/README.md

 ### Configuration

-The preview generator should be executed as a non-user.
+The preview generator should be executed as a non-root user.
 When using object storage, any user can be used, but when using local storage it is usually better to use the user `xfer`, as uploaded files are under this identity: this ensures proper access rights.
 The following procedure uses `xfer` as the running user.

 Like any `ascli` commands, options can be passed on command line or using a configuration [Option Preset](#option-preset).
-The configuration file must be created with the same user used to run so that it is properly used on runtime.
+The configuration file must be created by the same user that runs the generator, so that it is used at runtime.

 The `xfer` user has a special protected shell: `aspshell`, so to update the configuration and when changing identity, specify an alternate shell.
 For example: